 (6).
 Make a click on the Play Store apk file to begin the installation.

 (7).
-Read the permissions and tap on Install to get the latest version of Play Store on Android.
+Read the permissions and tap on Install to get the latest version of the Play Store on Android.

-Getting back the Google Play Store is no more a complex process.
+Getting back to the Google Play Store is no more a complex process.
 Although reinstallation takes quite your time, it is worth the time you spend.
-Upon getting the Play Store back, your Android device will get back its fullest potential.
+Upon getting the Play Store back, your Android device will get back to its fullest potential.